 Jake Forsythe has served as the Ministry Program Director at FUMC since 2012.
 Prior to that he served as the Youth Director for 5 years.
 Jake felt a calling into ministry after completing a 2-year online Bible College program through Liberty University.

 Robb has been a member of FUMC Durango since 1992 and on staff since 2006.
 He grew up in Michigan as a diehard Notre Dame fan which he remains to this day.
-He and his wife, Amy, have three children: Chloe who is a junior at Colorado Mesa University in Grand Junction; Jacob who is a freshman at Fort Lewis College in Durango; and Zane who is in 8th grade.
+He and his wife, Amy, have three children: Chloe who just graduated from Colorado Mesa University in Grand Junction; Jacob who is a junior at Colorado State University in Fort Collins; and Zane who is a sophomore in high school.
 Robb loves most sports, but especially football, baseball, and golf.
 He has been on several mission trips including New Orleans after Hurricane Katrina, Greensburg, KS, after a tornado hit the town, and Kenya to work with orphanages and widows.
-Finally, he likes to travel and has been to four of the seven continents as well as close to 40 of the 50 states.
+Finally, he likes to travel and has been to five of the seven continents as well as close to 40 of the 50 states.

-Ely Cartwright leads the Contemporary Worship and Technology Ministries here at FUMC.
+Ely Cartwright joined the staff of FUMC in the fall of 2015 as the Director of Worship, which involves leading our contemporary praise band, overseeing our traditional worship, occasional preaching, and some organizational leadership responsibilities.
 He completed a bachelor’s in Music at Asbury University and a Master of Divinity at Asbury Theological Seminary, both in Wilmore, Kentucky.
 Having been involved in worship ministry since his middle school youth group days, Ely also spent several years serving the local church in Lexington, Kentucky before he and his wife, Lauren, came to join FUMC in Durango.
-Ely is passionate about seeing individuals and communities connected and formed through times of gathered worship, as we respond to who God is and what He has done.
+More recently, Ely has also completed the 10,000 Fathers Worship School program and independently released a record of original worship songs, “There Is Hope”.
+Ely is passionate about seeing individuals and communities connected and formed through times of gathered worship, as we respond to who God is and what God has done.

 Ely and Lauren enjoy exploring the local food and music scene as well as the vast wilderness surrounding Durango, but they also really enjoy watching movies on the couch at home with their cat, Seamus, and dog, Ziva, piled on top of them.

-She moved to Durango in May 2017, began working in the church office on November 6, 2017 and has become the Director of Children & Family Ministries on July 1, 2018
+She moved to Durango in May 2017, began working in the church office in November 2017 and has been the Director of Children & Family Ministries since July 1, 2018.

 College and Young Adult Director and Residency Director